 Georgia: The Pirates’ House

-The Pirates’ House was established in 1734 in Savannah and was a meeting spot for seafarers and pirates alike.
-It is said to be the oldest standing structure in the state and to have inspired Robert Louis Stevenson’s 1883 novel “Treasure Island.”
+The Pirates’ House was established in 1734 in Savannah and served as a meeting place for seafarers and pirates alike.
+It is said to be the oldest standing structure in the state and to have inspired Robert Louis Stevenson’s 1883 novel, “Treasure Island.”

 A secret chamber was found underneath the house during remodeling in 1953.
 To this day, no one knows why or when the chamber was built.